thormacy/playground/README.md

 # playground
 mostly complete in python

 > itchat: check wechat friends' signatures
+word2vec-example: use word2vec to train an embedding matrix, dataset is chinese wiki dataset